komarovalexander/ka-table-site/pages/docs/docs_reducer.md

 toc: false
 ---

-Reducer is an object which takes previous props and action and returns new props.
+Reducer is an object which takes previous props and action and returns new props

-ka-table has predefined kaReducer
+There is predefined kaReducer

 ```js
   // example with hooks,